-A modified executable is generated only if the "--output" option is given.
-Without further options, itcinstrument will just insert libVT into an MPI application.
-If the application is not an MPI application, you need to choose which library to insert with the "--insert" option.
-Invoking itcinstrument on the binary will print a list of all available libraries with a short description of each one.
-The ITC documentation also has a full list of all available functions in the "System Requirements and Supported Features" section. libVTcs is the one used for ordinary function tracing.
+Invoking itcpin on the executable as described in the previous section will print a list of all available libraries with a short description of each one.
+The ITC documentation also has a full list of all available libraries in the "System Requirements and Supported Features" section. libVTcs is the one used for ordinary function tracing.

-If you want to do MPI tracing and MPI was linked statically into the binary, then it is necessary to point itcinstrument towards a shared version of a matching MPI library with "--mpi".
+If you want to do MPI tracing and MPI was linked statically into the binary, then it is necessary to point itcpin towards a shared version of a matching MPI library with "--mpi".

-Choosing which tracing library to insert and the right MPI library is useful, but not required when just using "--list": if given, then itcinstrument will hide functions that are internal to those libraries and thus cannot be traced.
+Choosing which tracing library to insert and the right MPI library is useful, but not required when just using "--list": if given, then itcpin will hide functions that are internal to those libraries and thus cannot be traced.